surabhitri/multimodal_recommender_system/README.md

 ### Hybrid Search
 Hybrid search combines the strengths of both traditional keyword-based search and modern vector search.
 It ensures that the search results are both contextually relevant and precise.
 In this project, we implement two fusion methods:

-Ranked Fusion: This method assigns scores to search results based on their ranks in keyword and vector searches, then sums these rank-based scores to produce the final result.
+**Ranked Fusion**: This method assigns scores to search results based on their ranks in keyword and vector searches, then sums these rank-based scores to produce the final result.

-Relative Score Fusion: This method normalizes the scores from keyword and vector searches and then combines these normalized scores to maintain the relative importance of each search type.
+**Relative Score Fusion**: This method normalizes the scores from keyword and vector searches and then combines these normalized scores to maintain the relative importance of each search type.
 This approach often yields more nuanced and relevant results.

 For this application, we opted for the Ranked Fusion method as it provided more consistent and desirable results for our specific use case.